JosephS068/Donkey-Konga-2-Texture-Editor/README.md

 <img width="1177" height="788" alt="image" src="https://github.com/user-attachments/assets/025ca8de-ac16-49fa-bc06-7d7b15b53228" />

-Allows you to replace images in a .nut file so long as the new image is the exact same dimensions.
+Allows you to replace images in a .nut file so long as the new image.

 This project was made specifically for Donkey Konga 2, but Donkey Konga 3 has been tested and all texture files from both games can be viewed in this application.
 If other games use this file format they should also work.

-This project was possible thanks to rainbow, it was a great resource in figuring out how to import textures and much of the code was lifted from the C# application:
+This project was possible thanks to rainbow, it was a great resource in figuring out how to import textures and code for reading images was lifted from the C# application:
 [Rainbow](https://github.com/marco-calautti/Rainbow)

 Please feel free to create new issues if you run into problems!